What is personal data?

 The project must be notified to Sikt if you possess personal data at any point, even if you are going to anonymise all persons in the publication or thesis.

-Contact with Sikt's Data Protection Services
+Contact Sikt's Data Protection Services